Kaustav86x/Kaustav86x/README.md

 🔭 I’m currently working on exciting full-stack projects using the MERN stack.
 🌱 I’m constantly learning about advanced React patterns, serverless architectures, and microservices.
 👯 I’m looking to collaborate on open-source MERN stack projects.
 🚀 Recent project: [Elephant Juice](https://elephantjuice.org) - Love, Space, and Technology combined!
+💡 **Also passionate about Machine Learning & Deep Learning!** Built a CNN-based project for my Bachelor's final year that predicts [Colorization of Black and White Images using CNN and GAN] 📊🤖
 💬 Ask me about web development, React performance, backend APIs, and cloud deployments.
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kaustav-dey-73992a224/)
 ⚡ Fun fact: I can build UIs smoother than a shooting star! 🌠